serendipity-projects/lifecycle-helper-maven-plugin/README.md

 if a plugin-goal is executed and when.
 It includes the ability to list all plugin-goal mapping to executed phases and group the execution plan result by lifecycle/phases/plugin/goal.

+### Quick start
+In your maven project execute the following command:

+> mvn it.serendigity.maven.plugins:lifecycle-helper-maven-plugin

+Below is an example of a project execution plan with packaging *jar* and no plugins configured (grouped by *lifecycle*)

 ![Example](images/example_1.jpg)

 ### Quick links